LazoCoder/Article-Summarizer/README.md

  3. Split the text into sentences by dividing it in the locations where there are periods.
  4. Make sure no sentence has been incorrectly split in two due to abbreviations such as “Dr.”, “Mr.”, etc….
  5. Perform some more clean up such as whitespace removal and grouping words within quotes together.
+ 6. Remove transition sentences by scanning for keywords.
 2. Extract all the words from the text.
  1. Split the text into words by dividing it in the locations where there is whitespace (“ “).
  2. Trim words that have punctuation around it (“cat!” should be changed to “cat”).